paultibbetts/dev/docs/src/content/docs/runs/system.md

 ## System tools

-Some system tools are also installed here.
-These are dependencies like the ones in the bootstrap directory but I wanted to make it clear they aren't required for the setup scripts to function.
+These are dependencies like the ones in the bootstrap directory but I wanted to make it clear they aren't required for the install script to function.

 ### Xcode Command Line tools